 (i) Awards not primarily intended to support scientific or engineering research are not required to contain a patent provision.
 Examples of such awards are travel and conference grants.

 (ii) NSF fellowships and traineeships are primarily intended to support education or training, not particular research.
-Therefore, in accordance with section 212 of title 35 of the USC, the Foundation claims no rights to inventions made by fellows or trainees.
+Therefore, in accordance with 35 U.S.C. § 212, the Foundation claims no rights to inventions made by fellows or trainees.
 The following provision will be included in each fellowship or traineeship program solicitation and made part of the award: